Recon-Fuzz/recon-docs/src/recon/recon_tricks.md

 Just set these as constants in your `Setup` file and then use Dynamic Replacement

 You already paid for the cloud service, save time and run a few extra runs to help you test all edge cases

+## Reuse your suite for Monitoring

+Some invariant testing suites end up having hundreds of thousands of dollars worth of effort put into them

+Echidna, Medusa and Foundry all support fuzzing on Forked tests

+Repurposing a Chimera suite to work with forking takes just a couple of hours, and Recon supports API jobs with Dynamic Replacement

+We've demoed using Invariant Testing as the best monitoring at [Fuzz Fest](https://www.youtube.com/watch?v=Cqmu-mhSLt8&t=5657s)